 For harvesting, use a sharp scissor and cut the plants just above the soil.
 Do not uproot them forcefully with roots.
 After harvesting, wash the microgreens with water and pat them with a towel or napkin to dry them.

 Remember, microgreens must be sold within a short span of harvesting.
-It is perishable, so you have to sell them fresh for the fresh flavors.
+It is perishable, so you have to sell them fresh for the fresh flavours.

 Read: How to Start Hydroponic Retail Store Business